 For assistance with graffiti removal from private property, residents, homeowner’s associations, and utilities are eligible to use the City’s graffiti abatement contractor Superior Graffiti Solutions, at their own expense.

 For assistance with victim restitution, please see the resources available through the Orange County Probation Department’s Victim Services.

 If you see someone spraying graffiti, call the Orange County Sheriff’s Department at (949) 770-6011 and provide as much detailed information as possible about the suspects and location.

-More than half of the City's graffiti abatement requests are on private property.
-To report graffiti directly to the responsible outside agency, please reference the Utility Resource Guide (PDF) and the below contact list .
+More than half of the City’s graffiti abatement requests are on private property.
+To report graffiti directly to the responsible outside agency, please reference the Utility Resource Guide (PDF) , see below:

 |Outside Agency||Phone Number/Email|

 Public Works/Flood Control

 |Municipal Water District of Southern California||(213) 217-6000|

 |Orange County Transportation